-How to serve documents in the Federal Court or Federal Circuit Court
+How to serve documents in the Federal Court or Federal Circuit and Family Court of Australia

 This resource explains the legally technical term of ‘service’.
 Service, or serving a document, describes giving someone a document in a way that proves to the court that the person received it.